Clara Vale: Sport

-The village also has a recreation ground, originally provided by the pit owners for the miners' welfare.
-The recreation ground has a football pitch and a cricket pitch with pavilion.
-Clara Vale Cricket Club play matches at the recreation ground on Saturdays during the Summer, with Ovingham Bridge End Cricket Club playing on some Sundays and Merz and McLellan Cricket Club on some Wednesday evenings.
-Clara Vale FC junior teams also play on the pitch at the Recreation Ground.
-Clara Vale Local Nature Reserve is located next to the recreation ground.
+The village recreation ground was originally provided by the pit owners for the miners' welfare, originally including a bowling green and tennis courts.
+These became derelict and were subsumed by the local nature reserve, but the football pitch, cricket pitch and pavilion remain in active use.
+Clara Vale Cricket Club play matches there on Saturdays during the Summer, with Ovingham Bridge End Cricket Club playing on some Sundays and Merz and McLellan Cricket Club on some Wednesday evenings.
+Ryton and Crawcrook Albion (Youth) Football Club also use the football pitch.